Power Systems 1 & 2 Socket Scale-Out Servers

-IBM Power Systems S class servers are affordable, easy-to-deploy and energy efficient, and they are backed by a trusted network of IBM Business Partners and industry solution providers.
+IBM Power Scale-Out Systems are affordable, easy-to-deploy and energy efficient and they are backed by a trusted network of IBM BPs and industry solution providers.
 These systems offer an ideal choice for businesses that need entry or scale-out deployment options for business critical applications, especially for those who are looking for a more efficient and lower cost IT environment than x86 commodity solutions can deliver.

-IBM Power S812L: Affordable and optimised for Linux environments, a 2U rack form factor, one-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 GB memory is ideal for running multiple application and infrastructure workloads in a virtualised environment.
+IBM Power S812L: Affordable and optimised for Linux environments, a 2U rack form factor, 1-socket, high-performance, energy-efficient server with 12 POWER8 cores and up to 512 Gigabyte (GB) memory is ideal for running multiple application and infrastructure workloads in a virtualised environment.

-IBM Power S822L: Affordable and optimised for Linux environments, a two-socket, (up to) 24 POWER8 processor core server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.
+IBM Power S822L: Affordable and optimised for Linux environments, a 2-socket (up to 24 POWER8 processor cores) server lowering the entry cost of big data analytics, open infrastructure solutions and traditional scale-out Linux workloads.

 Linux – Extending the value of POWER to industry-standard Linux

-Red Hat (RHEL), SUSE (SLES), and Canonical (Ubuntu) Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
-Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and Linux provides a scalable, optimised, and cost competitive alternative to running Linux on commodity x86 servers.
+Red Hat (RHEL), SUSE (SLES) and Canonical (Ubuntu) distributions of Linux run natively on POWER processor-based systems, offering a scalable Linux alternative for open source applications.
+Reducing server sprawl through consolidation and virtualisation is a key priority for many companies today and Linux provides a scalable, optimised and cost competitive alternative to running Linux on commodity x86 servers.